MORYX-Industry/application-developer-training/README.md

 concepts and terminology on the way.

 You will accompany a pencil manufacturer on its road to the digital factory.
-Despite using some specialised machines, they don't have any automatted processes right now.
+Despite using some specialized machines, they don't have any automated processes right now.